IMAGINARY9/Emotion-Recognition/README.md

 - `distilbert_config.yaml`: Configuration for the DistilBERT-based model.
 Includes transformer-specific parameters, training settings, and preprocessing suited for general text.
 - `twitter_roberta_config.yaml`: Configuration for the Twitter RoBERTa model.
 Optimized for social media data, with lighter preprocessing and settings tailored for tweets.
-- `bilstm_config.yaml`: Configuration for the BiLSTM model.
-Includes options for embedding, vocabulary, and more aggressive text cleaning.
+- `bilstm_improved_config.yaml`: Enhanced configuration for the BiLSTM model (default).
+Includes advanced options for embedding, vocabulary, regularization, and improved training strategies.
 - `ensemble_config.yaml`: Configuration for combining multiple models (DistilBERT, Twitter RoBERTa, BiLSTM) into an ensemble.
 Specifies voting strategies and references individual model configs.

 **Key Sections in Each Config:**